Skip to main content

 (Current price, subject to change)

-This Old House names a Midea 3-in-1 portable AC its Best Smart AC pick for small-to-medium rooms, citing the voice and smartphone control, and Sensibo lists Midea portable units as a compact cool, fan, and dehumidify option suited to dorms and small rooms.
-What earns its top AC ranking here is the coverage: 200 sq ft is a single-occupancy footprint, where most roundup units chase the 400-to-550 sq ft you will never fill in a dorm.
+This Old House names a Midea 3-in-1 portable AC its Best Smart AC pick for small-to-medium rooms, citing the voice and smartphone control.
+What earns its top AC ranking here is the coverage: 150 sq ft is a single-occupancy footprint, where most roundup units chase the 400-to-550 sq ft you will never fill in a dorm.

 What We Love